itzCozi/devbox/docs/src/content/docs/start.md

 - Sets up a Docker container with Ubuntu 22.04
 - Creates a workspace directory at `~/devbox/my-python-app/`

-## Step 2: Enter Your Development Environment
+## Enter Your Development Environment
 ---

 ```bash